 For buffers I would recommend those produced by Lanarkshire Model Supplies.
 They are by far the best around and a lot of types of buffers are available pre drilled for fitting sprung buffer heads.
 This service is particularly useful for some of the heavy duty buffers with their large 2.5mm shanks.
 The quality is excellent.
-Anchor mount tank wagons generally had 1' 6" spindle buffers with 4 rib (Lanarkshire Models code B031) and fabricated (B011) being most common.
+Saddle and cradle mounted tank wagons of the period generally had 4 rib 1' 6" spindle buffers (Lanarkshire Models code B003).

-Metal buffer heads are available from MJT or Wizard Models.
+13" diameter metal buffer heads are available from MJT or Wizard Models.

-The 14T wagons were fitted with 6 leaf springs and cast two part oil axleboxes with the BR type being by far the most numerous though early examples had the RCH type.
-Rumney Models produces suitable 6 leaf spring castings with BR (FA.06) and RCH (FG.06) 2 part axleboxes.
+14T wagons were fitted with 6 leaf springs and mostly RCH cast two part oil axleboxes through some other may have been fitted with a Platefront box very similar to an LMS design though these seem to have been more common on pre-1927 wagons.
+Rumney Models produces suitable 6 leaf spring castings with RCH (FG.06) 2 part and LMS Platefront (FK.06) axleboxes.
 See the Rumney Models website for further details, including illustrations.
 They are listed under Wagon Castings in the 4mm scale section.

-Rumney models produces coupling hooks suitable for these (B.94) and also BR Instanter links (B.95A).
+Rumney models produces coupling hooks suitable for these (B.94).
 These can be found in the 4mm section of the Rumney models website under Wagon Detailing.
-Exactoscale supply links and these are available through C&L. If you need screw couplings Masokits supply them and something is in preparation from Rumney Models.
+Brassmasters now supply links for those not wishing to make their own 3 links.